Gourmet Holidays

 Experience the reality of gourmet cooking yourself.
 There is only one way to learn and that is to do it!
 Top chefs, luxury accommodation, set in France - the home of gourmet cuisine; what more could you ask for?

-Your hosts and tutors are acclaimed chefs Maynard Harvey and Benedict Haines, two modern chefs who use the freshest ingredients with an emphasis on distinct flavours and clean, meticulous presentation.
+Your hosts and tutors are acclaimed chefs Maynard Harvey and Emerson Farrar, two modern chefs who use the freshest ingredients with an emphasis on distinct flavours and clean, meticulous presentation.
 Their passion and enthusiasm for cooking will stimulate your own love of food, and their expertise will help you gain confidence and perfect your technique in the kitchen.

 To find out more about our holidays, courses, accommodation and location deep in the heart of the 'real' French countryside, please look around our site.
 For further information, contact us.